Kansas Marijuana Laws

 SB 560 was introduced in the 2021-2022 legislative sessions to enact a medical marijuana regulation act to regulate the cultivation, processing, distribution, sale, and use of medical marijuana.
 SB 560 failed to progress in the Kansas Senate.

 SB 171 and SB 135 were introduced in the state’s 2023 legislative session to legalize medical marijuana.
-Both have been referred to separate committees, and as of early 2024, none has been passed into law.
-Also, HB 2363, introduced by Representatives Miller, Alcala, Amyx, Ballard, and Boyd at the Kansas House, proposes to release any person convicted of a drug offense involving marijuana from such prison's sentence and provide for the expungement of associated records.
-The Bill has been referred to the Committee on Corrections and Juvenile Justice, with the hearing adjourned until January 2024.
+Both died in Committee in April 2024.
+Also, HB 2363, introduced by Representatives Miller, Alcala, Amyx, Ballard, and Boyd at the Kansas House, proposed to release any person convicted of a drug offense involving marijuana from such prison's sentence and provide for the expungement of associated records.
+The Bill also died in Committee in April 2024.

 What are the Restrictions on Cannabis in Kansas?